sjbrown/1kfa/mod_guide_player.md

 These rules are also for representing mental strain that is so significant that the negative effects last for a while.

-*Attack power* turns into Harm tokens at *exactly* a rate of 3-to-1.
-You cannot choose a Harm token when facing an *attack power* of 2.
+*Might* turns into Harm tokens at *exactly* a rate of 3-to-1.
+You cannot choose a Harm token when facing an *Might* of 2.

 When you are instructed to take a Harm token: